Skip to main content

 Entry requirements

-If you are unsure about the entry requirements for Somalia, including visa and other immigration information, ask your travel agent or contact the country’s nearest Embassy or Consulate.
+For information regarding the entry requirements for Somalia, including visa and other immigration information, ask your travel agent or contact the nearest Somali Embassy or Consulate.

 Passports

-It’s advisable to take a number of photocopies of your passport with you when travelling to Somalia and you should carry a photocopy of your passport at all times during your stay.
+It is advisable to take a number of photocopies of your passport if travelling to Somalia and to carry a photocopy of your passport at all times during your stay.

 If your passport is lost or stolen while you’re abroad, we can help.